BlenderVR/manual/manual/installation/development.rst

 =======================================
-Install for Future blenderVR Developers
+Install for Future BlenderVR Developers
 =======================================

-This guide walks you over the basic steps of setting up a development environment for blenderVR.
+This guide walks you over the basic steps of setting up a development environment for BlenderVR.

 .. note ::
-  For casual blenderVR users, please refer to the `Install blenderVR <installation.html>`_ page.
+  For casual BlenderVR users, please refer to the `Install BlenderVR <installation.html>`_ page.

-The install is the same than described in `Install blenderVR <installation.html>`_ but for:
+The install is the same than described in `Install BlenderVR <installation.html>`_ but for:

-* git clone of the blenderVR repository, to freely modify and eventually commit your modifications.
+* git clone of the BlenderVR repository, to freely modify and eventually commit your modifications.
-* svn/git clone of the blenderVR samples, to eventually add your own demo scenes to the blenderVR samples repository
+* svn/git clone of the BlenderVR samples, to eventually add your own demo scenes to the BlenderVR samples repository
 * manual compilation of Blender, if you need to modify its source code.

 Most of the time you won't need to modify and rebuild Blender, so those instructions are specified separately.